TheCSharpAcademy/CodeReviews.FlagshipProject/README.md

 Once the report is finalized, patients receive notifications via email or SMS, and the report is sent directly to their email address.

 ***Client Side: Blazor***

-    Easier to use with md identity and external authentication templates
+    Easier to use with ms identity and external authentication templates

 ***Mobile Client: Blazor hybrid***